ValgulNecron/kasuki/readme.md

     Different error messages,
     type and replies everytime not in certain condition.
     — working on it.
-    Should be olay believe there is still some risk of panic will need to see in the long term.
+    Should be okay believe there is still some risk of panic will need to see in the long term.
   - [ ] Localisation for response — Done except for some other "minor" stuff.
+Lazy to continue
   - [ ] Localisation for command — Working on it.
 Compare will be done later.
+Lazy to continue
   - [ ] Rename function, structure, command name etc... so it makes more sense.
+Started lazy to continue

 - Anime submodule:
   - [X] Finish comparison function.